zyedidia/lfi/README.md

 ![Test Workflow](https://github.com/zyedidia/lfi/actions/workflows/test.yaml/badge.svg)
 [![MPL License](https://img.shields.io/badge/license-MPL%202.0-blue)](https://github.com/zyedidia/lfi/blob/master/LICENSE)

-LFI is a performant and secure software sandboxing system targeting the ARM64 and x86-64 architectures.
+LFI (Lightweight Fault Isolation) is a performant and secure software sandboxing system targeting the ARM64 and x86-64 architectures.
 LFI allows you to run ~64K (ARM64) or ~3K (x86-64) sandboxes in a single address space while guaranteeing that the sandboxes cannot read or write each other's memory.
 Each sandbox may be given up to 4GiB of memory.
 These sandboxes are very efficient: on ARM64 they run with roughly 7% overhead compared to native code when sandboxing reads and writes, and 1.5% overhead when only sandboxing writes (x86-64 has slightly higher overheads).
 Since all sandboxes exist in the same address space, context switches do not require changing the CPU's privilege level (i.e., transitioning to kernel mode).

 LFI's support for x86-64 is in-progress and does not yet include a complete static verifier.
 The scalability limit of 3K sandboxes on x86-64 will also be